QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 The applying procedures for the first steps are:
 ![](/img/seasoned102.png)

+---

 ## Chapter 13  Hop, Skip, and Jump {#chapter-13-hop-skip-and-jump}

 We are continuing the story of `(letrec)`.
 In the last part of chapter 12, from the application of `(two-in-a-row letrec)` and `(two-in-a-row-2)` we have seen that the letrec function can be defined and called anywhere in any function.
 The purpose is no longer limited to "separating changing and unchanged" variables.
+It is true that the letrec closure can be used anywhere in function for any relevant needs.
+Let's see more examples.

 We were told that set is a list consists of **non-repeated** atoms.
 Remember we defined two functions for sets: